 Internal Nursing Scholarships

 The Sinclair School of Nursing offers a number of internal nursing-specific scholarships for undergraduate clinical nursing majors, graduate and post-graduate students.
 These awards are made possible through direct giving to the Sinclair School of Nursing by alumni and friends.
-Applications and Sinclair School of Nursing Supplemental Questions (see below) are being accepted through February 1, 2018, for all traditional students and June 1, 2018, for accelerated, RN-BSN and graduate students.
+Applications and Sinclair School of Nursing Supplemental Questions (see below) are being accepted through April 1, 2019, for all traditional students and June 1, 2019, for accelerated, RN-BSN, RN-MSN and graduate students.
 Please complete the Annual Scholarship Application via MyZou to apply.